 Your first toy idea, WonderFluff—a substance able to be molded into any shape—goes viral, selling millions of packages in the first week.
 Shortly afterward, your entire earnings are spent on defense lawyers as the lawsuits pile in.
 It appears WonderFluff permanently turns children's skin a lovely shade of chartreuse.

-You have been successfully designing toys for a major toy company for a decade, and are able to produce at least one best seller per year.
-The company you work for has promoted you to Head Designer, and your portfolios, both professional and financial, are nothing to toy with.
+You've been successfully designing toys for a major toy company for a decade, and are able to produce at least one best-seller per year.
+The company you work for has promoted you to head designer, and your portfolio is nothing to toy with.

-You went out on a limb as an independent toy designer and created the toy craze of the decade.
-You earn 100% of the profits and your fame and fortune are pretty much guaranteed for the rest of your life.
+You went back into the workshop as an independent toy designer and ended up creating the toy craze of the decade.
+You keep 100% of the profits and your fame and fortune are pretty much guaranteed for the rest of your life.